|Date:||Saturday, May 14, 2016|

 In December 1975, it was incorporated as a non-profit organization and renamed the Cambodian Association of America (C.A.A.), now known as Cambodian Student Society (CSS).

 With the help of CSULB professor and CSS faculty advisor, Dr. Teri Yamada, CSS has been very successful in providing services to fellow students and the community as a whole.
 Every year, during the Cambodian New Year, CSS takes great efforts to proudly organize and host a cultural show for the community in order to promote friendship, understanding and awareness of the Khmer culture today.
-This year, in 2015, signifies our 31st annual show at the Richard and Karen Carpenter Performing Arts Center.
+This year, 2016, signifies our 32nd annual show at the Richard and Karen Carpenter Performing Arts Center.

 To recognize all the Cambodian graduates of CSULB, CSS hosts an annual graduation ceremony to celebrate their achievements in completing their degrees.

 The event is free for all.
 Family and friends are more than welcome to join in on the celebration.